samply/beam/README.md

 ## Getting started

-If you have docker installed and cloned our repository you can run a demo beam network using the following command:
+Using Docker, you can run a small demo beam network by checking out the git repository (use `main` or `develop` branch) and running the following command:
 ```bash
 ./dev/beamdev demo
 ```
-This will launch a beam network consisting of two proxies (Proxy1 localhost:8081 and Proxy2 localhost:8082) and a broker (localhost:8080)
+This will launch your own beam demo network, which consists of one broker (listening on `localhost:8080`) and two connected proxies (listening on `localhost:8081` and `localhost:8082`).

 The following paragraph simulates the creation and the completion of a task using [cURL](http://curl.se) calls.
 Two parties (and their Samply.Proxies) are